AdobeDocs/campaign-classic.en/help/workflow/using/monitoring-workflows.md

 >
 >You can apply this configuration individually for each activity.
 To do this, edit activity properties and select the error management mode in the **[!UICONTROL Advanced]** tab.

+For more on workflows' execution troubleshooting, refer to the [dedicated section](../../production/using/workflow-execution.md).

 ### Processing errors {#processing-errors}

 Concerning activities, the **[!UICONTROL Process errors]** option displays a specific transition which will be enabled if an error is generated.
 In this case, the workflow does not go into error mode and execution continues.